 After hearing both sides of the issue, the parties shall be given an additional seventy-two (72) hours to provide to the chair a written summation of their position in view of the discussions held.

 The chair will provide these summations to each member of the team.
-The team shall retire to closed session and come to a recommendation of the course of action to be taken by the parties to resolve the dispute.
+The team shall retire to closed session and decide on a recommended course of action to be taken by the parties to resolve the dispute.
 The arbitrators may find for either party, or reach a decision that is a compromise between the two positions.
-The arbitrators will make a recommendation as to what action, if any, should be taken.

 The burden of proof of a violation of the by-law, policy, or procedure cited in the initial complaint is on the person making the allegation.
 The decision of the arbitration team will be based on the information and evidence submitted and applicable USGenWeb and XXGenweb Project by-laws.
 Failure of either party to participate in the arbitration process will result in the decision being made against the non-participating party in accordance with the information presented.